kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 1. Check if there is already a PV pre-bound to the PVC, if so, return directly (This can happen when a volume has already been provisioned for a PVC, but has not been bound to the PVC by the controller yet).
-2. Check if Storage Class of the PVC is in record of its storageClass map.
+2. Check if the its capacity has been initialized in the StorageClass.
 If not, return error.
 3. Check if the class is available for dynamic provisioning (i.e. has an input of `volumeGroup`).
 If not, return error.
-4. Check if `Free Size` of the VG under the class can satisfy the capacity requested in the PVC.
-If not, return error.
-5. Create `logical volume (LV)` object in the VG.
+4. Create `logical volume (LV)` object in the VG.
-6. Create a PV API object that is pre-bound to the PVC, and the path of local storage in the PV should be the path of the LV created above.
+5. Create a PV API object that is pre-bound to the PVC, and the path of local storage in the PV should be the path of the LV created above.

+**Note:** As it describes in [Volume Topology-aware Scheduling](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/volume-topology-scheduling.md), in whichever step it fails, the provisioner will signal back to the scheduler to retry dynamic provisioning by removing the "annSelectedNode" annotation of the PVC.

+For the purpose, it requires the permission to update PersistentVolumeClaims.

 ##### Cleanup after Release